kristofmulier/convertpdf-gpt/examples/apm32f411/user_manual.md

   1. **Regular group EOC** for normal channel conversions.
   2. **Injected group EOC** for special channels triggered externally.

-- **Discontinuous vs. Injection**: In discontinuous mode (Figure 126), the regular group itself was sliced into sub‐groups. **Here** we see an *additional* injection mechanism layered on top of whatever the regular group is doing.
+- **Discontinuous vs. Injection**: In discontinuous mode (Figure 126), the regular group itself was sliced into sub-groups. **Here** we see an *additional* injection mechanism layered on top of whatever the regular group is doing.

 ---

-In summary, **Figure 127** highlights that a regular set of channels can be scanned in one process, while **injected** conversions (CH5 in the example) can be initiated by a dedicated external trigger, each producing its own end‐of‐conversion signal.
+In summary, **Figure 127** highlights that a regular set of channels can be scanned in one process, while **injected** conversions (CH5 in the example) can be initiated by a dedicated external trigger, each producing its own end-of-conversion signal.
 ```

 Automatic injection: Start by `INJGACEN` bit of configuration register